The TSL Kids Crew Blog

-There are different types of summer camp programs, and each benefits a child in a different way.
+There are different types of programs, and each benefits a child in a different way.
 The social benefits of children attending summer camp programs include:

 Development of thinking and problem-solving skills- in the current society we are living in, people will not always be there to help you out of a situation.
 The skills learned help the child to fit well in society as they can help themselves and even others in case of a problem.

 Self-esteem- The building blocks of this important virtue are belonging, learning, sharing, and contributing.
 In major school settings, a child success is measured by how well they do in academic activities if a child is not bright enough he might feel as if he is not capable of achieving in life.
-Programs like summer camps takes out this type of mentality and introduces totally un-academic activities which the dull child might be doing very well.
+Programs like these take out this type of mentality and introduces totally un-academic activities which the dull child might be doing very well.

 They develop resilience- At the camps; the motto is to try until you make it.
 The spirit helps the kids to understand that success does not necessarily come at first trial.
 In most of the major cases, you have to try several times to achieve success.